su2code/su2code.github.io/_tutorials/incompressible_flow/Inc_Urban_City/Inc_Urban_City.md

   <img src="../../../tutorials_files/incompressible_flow/Inc_Urban_City/images/gmsh_mesh_zoom.png" width="360px">
 </a>
 </div>
 Figure 3: Gmsh mesh and zoom of the mesh around the royal palace showing the inflation layers.

 Note that the mesh is very coarse close to the wall and needs to be refined for more accurate results.
+For resolved boundary layers the dimensionless wall cell size needs to be $y^{+} < 1$.
+We have also made some simplifications in the geometry and physics.
+Note that cutting to a circular shape means that at the edges the results are inaccurate because we are missing the effect of buildings outside of the circular area.
+Also note that assuming a 2D planar scenario is not accurate.
+We do not take into account the different heights of the buildings and we also do not take into account that the wind blows over the entire city and has a downward component as well.
+So although this simulation will not accurately represent the wind velocity through the streets in a quantitative way, at least qualitatively they give an impression of the accelerating wind speeds through the streets of the city center.

 ### Configuration File Options